JoaquinSvoboda/chatbot_web/README.md

 # chatbot_web
-in this project i appy the chatbot that use openai technology
+in this project i use the chatbot that use openai technology